Giessrigl/ABC_Banking/README.md

 * Exception Handling
 	is discreetly present and definitely needs improvement.
 * Other thoughts during the exercise:
-	How to use proper Logging.
+	How to use proper Logging. <br>
-	How to use proper Dependency Injection.
+	How to use proper Dependency Injection. <br>
-	Am I allowed to use third party packages? (since not mentioned in the instruction, I dropped it) EF6 with SQLite (version for .Net framework 4.7) not able to add Database and Tables at runtime if they do not exist
+	Am I allowed to use third party packages? (since not mentioned in the instruction, I dropped it) <br>
+	EF6 with SQLite (version for .Net framework 4.7) not able to add Database and Tables at runtime if they do not exist. <br>

 Explanation of why Phonenumbers and Housenumbers are strings too.  => Phonenumbers can be written differently depending on the country (examples: austrian "+43 660/1071254" or american format "+1-202-555-0111") (no specification in the instruction)